tikv/rfcs/text/2018-11-12-unified-key-format.md

 - Encoded hex string must be concatenated together without any other characters.

-- Decoder must support either lower cased hex string or upper cased hex string.
+- Decoder must support hex string in either lower-case or upper-case.

 Although hex format has some defects as discussed in the motivation section above, it is still preferred over other formats (see alternatives section) with great advantages in simplicity and uniformity.
-In addition, it is very easy to be implemented in all languages and does not introduce escape characters.
+In addition, it is very easy to be implemented in all languages and does not introduce escape character U+005C (\\).

 In hex format, we are not easy to recognize special parts like `r`, `_t` and `_i`.
 This can be solved by other utility functions that further operates on this key format, or just memorizing